Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Proof of Theorem (Z-Channel)

+where we have applied $1 - \zeta \le e^{-\zeta}$.
 By the union bound, the probability of there existing some $j \in S$ failing to be included in $\Shat$ is at most $k$ times the right-hand side of \eqref{eq:step2d_8_Z}.
 By re-arranging, we deduce that $\peiid \to 0$ as $p \to \infty$ under the condition

 {\em Wrapping up.} Combining the conditions in \eqref{eq:n_final_1d_Z}, \eqref{eq:n_final_1nd_Z}, and \eqref{eq:n_final_2d_Z}, and noting that $\xi$ can be arbitrarily close to $\theta$ in \eqref{eq:n_final_1nd_Z} (yielding the logarithmic term $(1-\theta)\log p = \big(\log \frac{p}{k}\big)(1+o(1))$), we deduce Theorem \ref{thm:ndd}.